Harrison Alley

 But I think the odds are much higher that blogging would be a more profitable and successful pursuit for any given person than trading.

-Are you learning towards blogging or trading to make money online?
+Are you leaning towards blogging or trading to make money online?

 Let me know in the comments!